Skip to content

 How Partial Updates Work

-With PATCH, you only include the fields you want to update.
+With PATCH, you include only the fields you want to change.
 All other fields remain unchanged.

 PATCH Request Behavior